 Here is a map of Grutas Tolantongo.
 You can also get the most up-to-date information about visiting from the official website here.

-When Is The Best Time To Visit Grutas de Tolantongo?
+When Is The Best Time To Visit Las Grutas de Tolantongo?

-The only times I would really avoid visiting Grutas Tolantongo is during public holidays (especially Semana Santa) and if possible skip weekends.
-It’s open all year around, and the water is always hot.
+Remember, the place does get busy during weekends and public holidays, so if you can swing it, aim for weekdays for a more intimate experience.
+The only times I would really avoid visiting Grutas Tolantongo are during public holidays (especially Semana Santa) and, if possible, weekends.
+It’s open all year round, and the water is always hot.

 I visited in May and it was a little bit chilly getting out of the water, but still nice.
 Although I would probably advise you to skip visiting during the rainy season (July – August) or if you don’t mind a little rain, just book a hotel room over camping maybe!